Reggie Nelson: Regular season

+Playoffs

 Personal life

-Nelson's sister, Lynisha, is a hall of fame basketball player for the Florida Tech Panthers and his brother, Michael Nelson, is a teacher in the Miami-Dade public school system.
+Nelson's sister, Lynisha, is a hall of fame basketball player for the Florida Tech Panthers.
 Nelson's mother, Mary Lakes, who had breast cancer for several years, died on December 21, 2006, weeks before the 2007 BCS National Championship Game.
 As a result, Nelson was excused from participating in the daily media briefings leading up to the game.

-2007 Gainesville Shooting
+2007 Gainesville shooting

 On September 30, 2007, a car driven by Justin Glass with passengers Corey Smith and Randall Cason was approached by two individuals one of whom opened fire on the car.
 Smith received a gunshot wound to the back of his head and was in a coma for two days while Glass was shot in the arm.
 Cason who was unhurt in the incident initially identified Reggie Nelson as the man accompanying the shooter, identified as Aaron Hernandez.
 Cason later rescinded his identification of Aaron Hernandez as the shooter and Reggie Nelson as the accomplice.
 No charges from this incident were ever brought against either Hernandez or Nelson.